-I generally read books on human psychology, self improvements, philosophy etc and refrain from reading novels.
+I generally read books on human psychology, self-improvements, philosophy etc and refrain from reading novels.
 I don’t intend to avoid novels, just that I give importance to other genres.
-“The Story Of An Unreasonable Man” from Madhav Mathur is exceptionally fast paced.
+“The Story Of An Unreasonable Man” from Madhav Mathur is exceptionally fast-paced.
 I liked the writing style.
 He used a rich vocabulary throughout this book, which I do not expect in a novel.
 However, you will get used to it in the first few chapters.
 Thanks to Sumit for introducing Madhav Mathur to me.

 When I started the novel, I felt this is gonna be like “The White Tiger”, a negative poverty seller kind.
 But it is not.
-The story line is different and well framed.
-This Novel is about a guy named “Pranav Kumar” who doesn’t like the way things are and want to change the way the world operates.
+The storyline is different and well framed.
+Here is a guy named “Pranav Kumar” who doesn’t like the way things are and want to change the way the world operates.
 He decides that he could no more sell soaps, just for the sake of selling and quits his highly paid marketing executive job.
 He tries to get published and wanted to change the world with his pen, but the publishers didn’t mind him.
 When all the doors are closed, he teams up with his friends and comes up with novel ways to get his messages across the country, shakes the world and be heard as “The Anarchists of Mumbai”.
 Read the novel to witness the action.

-Overall, its a good novel to read in a weekend.
+Overall, it’s a good novel to read in a weekend.
 I think you can finish the novel in one stretch.
 Madhav Mathur has made to my list of favorite authors.
 Congrats Madhav !!!You are here : home > categories > book-reviews

 |Get the Free Email Newsletter or subscribe via PubSubHubbub PuSH API or Atom Feed or RSS Feed to stay in touch and receive the newest updates.
 No spam guaranteed.
 Unsubscribe any time.|

 Copyleft @ 2009.
 Free to all.